open-telemetry/oteps/text/entities/0256-entities-data-model.md

    </tr>
 </table>

-Note that EntityDelete is optional and is not guaranteed to be sent when the entity is gone.
-Recipients of entity signals should be prepared to handle this situation by expiring entities that are no longer seeing EntityState events reported (i.e. treat the presence of EntityState events as a liveliness indicator).
+Note that transmitting EntityDelete is not guaranteed when the entity is gone.
+Recipients of entity signals need to be prepared to handle this situation by expiring entities that are no longer seeing EntityState events reported (i.e. treat the presence of EntityState events as a liveliness indicator).